A sub-Riemannian curvature-dimension inequality, volume doubling property and the Poincar\'e inequality: Introduction

 \end{itemize}

+In addition to (H.1)-(H.3), throughout the paper we also assume that: \begin{itemize} \item[(H.4)] Given any two points $x, y\in \M$, there exist a subunit curve (in the sense of \cite{FP}), joining them. \item[(H.5)] The metric space $(M,d)$ is complete. \end{itemize}

-The hypothesis (H.1) and (H.2) will be in force throughout the paper.
-Let us notice explicitly that when $\bM$ is a complete Riemannian manifold with $L = \Delta$, then (H.1) and (H.2) are fulfilled.
+\begin{remark} We stress that, when $\bM$ is a complete Riemannian manifold satisfying for some $\rho_1\in \R$ the Bakry-Emery curvature-dimension inequality CD$(\rho_1,n)$ in \eqref{cdr} above, with $L = \Delta$, then (H.1)-(H.5) are fulfilled.
 In fact, (H.2) is trivially satisfied since we can take $\Gamma^Z \equiv 0$, whereas (H.1) follows from (and it is in fact equivalent to) the completeness of $(\M,d)$.
-Actually, more generally, in the geometric examples encompassed by the framework of this paper (for a detailed discussion of these examples the reader can consult \cite{BG}), (H.1) is equivalent to assuming that $(\M,d)$ be a complete metric space (the reason is that in those examples $\Gamma+\Gamma^Z$ is the \textit{carr\'e du champ} of the Laplace-Beltrami of a Riemannian structure whose completeness is equivalent is to the completeness of $(\M,d)$).

-In this paper we also assume that given any two points $x, y\in \M$, there exist a subunit curve joining them.
-Under such assumption, the metric space $(\M,d)$ is a length-space in the sense of Gromov.
-For these notions we refer the reader to Section \ref{SS:frame} below.
-We are now ready to state the main result in this paper.
+Sub-unit curves are geodesics and thus (H.4) holds.
+The gradient estimate for $P_t$ in (H.3) follows from the work of Bakry in \cite{BCRAS}, whereas the stochastic completeness $P_t 1 = 1$ was proved by Yau in \cite{Yau3} under the assumption \emph{Ric} $\ge \rho_1$, which was shown by Bakry to be equivalent to \emph{CD}$(\rho_1,n)$, see Proposition 6.2 in \cite{bakry-stflour}. \end{remark}